rubendal/Sm4sh-Calculator/README.md

 * Changed - Ignore X and Y components when using angles > 361 since these are special angles

 ### How to use it

+Just input your data, the calculator will update the results when you change something

 To fill move related data (Base damage, Angle, BKB, KBG) use [KuroganeHammer frame data repository](http://kuroganehammer.com/Smash4)

 ### What does it calculate